 - Benefits including health insurance (if not of Medicare age) along with vision and dental insurance—even for those enrolled in Medicare.

 What is a Boomerang Retiree?

 An individual that retires from an organization but is willing to assist the organization for a temporary period as a consultant on a contractual basis.

 Keller Schroeder designed this program with the ever-growing population of ‘Baby Boomers’ in mind.
 Baby Boomers were born from 1946 – 1964 and began to reach full retirement age in 2012.
 Statistics show 10,000 Baby Boomers are retiring every day and will continue through 2030.
 Starting in 2016, on average, five Baby Boomers retired for every one new hire.

 Why would a retiree want to go back to work?

 Often, leaving a satisfying job cold-turkey for retirement can be an abrupt jolt to employees accustomed to feeling purposeful, earning money, and enjoying relationships with their colleagues.
 The Boomerang Retirement Program allows them to negotiate a work schedule that affords them the benefits of both continuing to work and retirement simultaneously.
 For your business, it is extremely beneficial to have experienced hands train junior employees or new hires and pass along institutional wisdom, company processes, and project insights with fewer strings attached.

 How does Keller Schroeder’s Boomerang Retirement Program work?

-The retiree becomes a Keller Schroeder employee and is assigned to work at the former employer’s company as a consultant full time or part time, as needed, when they are available.
-Managers simply contact Keller Schroeder and request the services of the former employee.
-The retiree can also contact Keller Schroeder about employment if they know their former employer will be needing their services or if they desire to provide services for our other clients when an opportunity becomes available.
+The retiree becomes a Keller Schroeder employee and is assigned to work at the former employer’s company as a consultant full time or part-time, as needed when they are available.
+Managers contact Keller Schroeder and request the services of the former employee.
+The retiree can also contact Keller Schroeder about employment if they know their former employer will need their services or if they desire to provide services for our other clients when an opportunity becomes available.